Carlos Correa Player Props: Twins vs. Orioles

 Orioles Pitching Rankings

-- The Orioles' 4.24 team ERA ranks 16th across all league pitching staffs.
+- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.20).

-- The lefty last appeared on Sunday against the Minnesota Twins, when he went five innings, allowing one earned run while giving up six hits.
+- The righty last appeared on Monday against the New York Yankees, when he tossed six innings, allowing two earned runs while giving up five hits.

-- The 29-year-old has an ERA of 6.32, with 8 strikeouts per nine innings, in nine games this season.
-Opposing hitters have a .308 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.